dwrobel/flatcam/README.md

 - fixed a bug in milling holes due of a message wrongly formatted
 - added an translator email address
 - finished the update on German translation.
 Part of it was corrected by Jens Karstedt
+- finished the update of the Romanian translation.

 16.10.2019